How to Check Cron Logs in Linux?

 $ sudo nano /etc/rsyslog.d/50-default.conf

-Step 2: Create the New cron.log File
+Step 2: Create a cron.log File

 $ sudo nano /var/log/cron.log